For DSCR borrowers evaluating New Orleans: the metro carries strong rent-to-price ratios alongside low demographic momentum.

 New Orleans has meaningful multi-unit inventory including SFR, 2-4 unit, shotgun.
 Multi-unit DSCR pricing typically runs comparable to SFR with minor DSCR ratio adjustments.

-Top DSCR lenders for New Orleans
+DSCR lenders active in New Orleans

 Renovo Financial is the largest Chicago-based hard money lender.
 Founded 2011, they've closed thousands of loans across the Midwest and have particularly deep penetration in Chicago, Indianapolis, and Milwaukee.
 Strong relationships with the local broker community make them a default first-call for many Chicago investors.